University of Cambridge: Guide & Discussion Forum

 - 4 new, purpose-built blocks called De Brye (image), Warburton hall (image), Bertram and Oldham Hall (image)

-- Main off-site accommodation complex is 100 Histon Road, ten minutes’ walk from the College.(image)
+- Main off-site accommodation complex is 100 Histon Road, ten minutes’ walk from the College

-Student views count at Lucy Cavendish, and the Student Union (SU) is an essential part of College life.
+The Student Union (SU) is an essential part of College life at Lucy Cavendish College.
 The SU oversees the vibrant 'Lucy Ents' scene, arranging a variety of events ranging from film and pizza evenings, club nights, and historic walks, to 'pet-a-puppy' sessions to relieve examination stress.

 Lucy Cavendish College has one of the most modern libraries in Cambridge; providing both individual study spaces and shared desks in three large open plan reading rooms.
 These along with the sitting room at the top of the Library, offer fantastic views of the College gardens.